Sterling steadies below $1.30 as focus turns to BoE

 Sterling is still down almost 14 percent against the dollar since last June's EU referendum.
 But it is also almost 13 percent higher than the 31-year lows it hit in October.

-Against the euro, the pound is down less than 10 percent since June, and was up 0.3 percent on Tuesday at 84.16 pence.
+Against the euro, the pound is down less than 10 percent since June, and was up 0.2 percent on Tuesday at 84.295 pence .

-"The currency remains cheap, and speculative positioning remains heavily bearish," wrote BMI strategists in a research note.
-"We expect (sterling) to continue outperforming its peers over the coming months."
+"The currency remains cheap and speculative positioning remains heavily bearish," wrote BMI strategists in a research note.
+"We expect (sterling) to continue outperforming its peers over the coming months." (editing by John Stonestreet)

+* Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Recasts, adds BMO forecast change, adds new quote, updates prices)